kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 1. It processes pending `DriverRegistrations` entries and calls `ControllerGetNodeInfo` to populate `Allocatable.Count`
 2. It processes pending VolumeAttachments, calls `ControllerPublishVolume`
 3. If the node's actual capacity is exhausted (due to pods scheduled during the degraded period), `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED`
-4. The pod is rejected and rescheduled to other nodes with available capacity
+4. If `NodeAllocatableUpdatePeriodSeconds` is set, kubelet marks the Pod failed; its workload controller may create a replacement, which the scheduler places subject to available capacity.

 This self-correcting mechanism ensures the cluster eventually reaches a consistent state.

 [KEP-5030](https://kep.k8s.io/5030): This KEP proposes to close the gap in the scheduler's `NodeVolumeLimits` plugin, so that scheduler will not place pods on nodes which aren't reporting CSI driver information.
-When implemented, the degraded state will be more graceful -— pods will simply not schedule until topology/allocatable is populated.
+When enabled, the degraded state will be more graceful -— pods will simply not schedule until topology/allocatable is populated.

 ###### What are other known failure modes?